Cider Press Frequently Asked Questions (FAQ)

 Q: What are the cider press rental costs /how much time can I use it for?
 Can I cancel?

-Q: Is it safe to use?
+Q: Is the Maximizer grinder hard to use?

 A: The seeds and stems of most fruits are small enough to pass through the grinder without being crushed, so they cannot alter the flavor of the juice.
 The cheesecloth or nylon pressing bag during the pressing process traps all particles.